Engee documentation

 Evaluatable

-# Thermal Liquid initial temperature — temperature of thermal liquid in the channel at the beginning of simulation
+# Thermal Liquid initial temperature — the temperature of the heat-conducting liquid in the channel at the beginning of the simulation

 K | degC | degF | degR | deltaK | deltadegC | deltadegF | deltadegR